JavaFXpert/quantum-toy-piano/jamming-with-a-qc-article/jamming-with-a-quantum-computer.md

 *FIG. 7.
 Note pitches and corresponding input to quantum circuit*

 As a result, the probabilities of each **Quantum State** in Fig. 7 being the measured state should reflect the desired probabilities entered into the doubly-stochastic matrix (shown in Fig. 2) by the user.
 Each measured state is then used as input to the circuit until the entire melody is improvised.
-The same steps outlined previously also apply to improvising harmonies in the application, using presumably difference desired probabilities.
+The same steps outlined previously also apply to improvising harmonies in the application, using presumably different desired probabilities.

 ## Rock on!